 If the holidays took you by surprise this year, the above should get you set up to be better prepared next time.
 At the end of the day, prepping for the holidays organically is not unlike the approach you take now around “tangible” product launches.

 And it’s here that most people make the mistake.
 The pages you build out to capture holiday attention and sales should not be treated temporally.
+As an SEO agency, we can help you build this into your plans.
 The more you look at them as a core aspect of your organic strategy, the easier it will be to plan, execute, and maintain a system around this in the future.